Scoob! Holiday Haunt: Voice cast

+Additionally, Mark Hamill, Cristo Fernández, Ming-Na Wen, Maya Hawke, Priah Ferguson, and J.B.
+Smoove had been cast in undisclosed roles.

 Production

 In June 2021, Tony Cervone said that a follow-up to Scoob! was in development.
 On December 22, 2021, HBO Max released a sizzle reel featuring a first look at a Christmas-themed prequel film, titled Scoob!
 Holiday Haunt, which was to be released on the service in December 2022.
 The film takes place in the gang's youth, with Welker and the actors who portrayed the younger versions reprising their roles while Cervone returned to write the film with Paul Dini as well to produce the project.
 The film was co-directed by Bill Haller and Michael Kurinsky.

 Like Scoob!, the animation services were provided by Reel FX Animation.

 Cancellation

 On August 2, 2022, Warner Bros.
 Discovery canceled its release, citing cost-cutting measures and a refocus on theatrical films rather than creating projects for streaming.
 Tony Cervone would go on to say on the same day that the project was "practically finished".
 Later that month, it was reported that the film would still be finished, even though Warner Bros.
 Discovery had no present plans to release it.
+On November 22, 2022, it was reported that production on the film had wrapped.